-What is the role of the skin barrier in people with atopic dermatitis?
+Understanding the role of the skin barrier in atopic dermatitis

 In people with atopic dermatitis (AD), it is often said that they have a dysregulated or dysfunctional skin barrier.
 This means that their skin isn’t as good at keeping the bad stuff, like irritants out, and keeping good stuff, like water in.
 This leads to symptoms of dryness, irritation, and inflammation.